A HANDBOOK OF MANNERS FOR THE GOOD GIRLS OF FRANCE

 FIRST AMERICAN EDITION OF THE CONTROVERSIAL FRENCH NOVEL

 Bored with her life in a quiet, French coastal town and desperate for excitement, Emma sends out a prayer to the ‘Angel of Happenings.’
 When she meets Gabriel, an enigmatic Parisian photographer, her wish appears to have come true, until she finds herself drawn into an intimate world of erotic temptations, obsession and danger.
 This novel originally appeared in France under the title L’ange de toutes choses in 2012.

-Twelve erotic short stories by the author of the controversial novel Angel of Everything.
-Set in a variety of exotic locations, including Amsterdam, London, Paris and Berlin, these stories are “Not only a great escape but a sensual and seductive literary experience.”— Melissa Hemmings, Between the Lines.
+Twelve short stories by the author of the controversial novel Angel of Everything.
+Set in a variety of exotic locations, including Amsterdam, London, Paris and Berlin, these tales are “Not only a great escape but a sensual and seductive literary experience.”— Melissa Hemmings, Between the Lines.